Basic Approach

 Compensation

-<Basic principles of the Compensation System>
+Basic principles of the Compensation System

-Earning and corporate value enhancement ・Offer conpensation system that drives the achievement of the following strategies and supports sustainable corpotrate value creation
+| Earning and corporate value enhancement | ・Offer conpensation system that drives the achievement of the following strategies and supports sustainable corpotrate value creation - Linking compensation to shareholder value - Pursing short-term and medium- to long-term growth and efficiency - Balancing economic and social value |

-Recruitment and retention of skilled human capital ・Offer competitive compensation system and compensation levels to attract and retain diverse.
-Skilled human capital capable of accelerating businss transformation
+| Recruitment and retention of skilled human capital | ・Offer competitive compensation system and compensation levels to attract and retain diverse.
+Skilled human capital capable of accelerating businss transformation ・Offer compensation levels that encourage the grouth and development of the next generation of management leaders |

-Ensuring accountability ・Maintain a transparent and objective compensation system and compensation-determining process
+| Ensuring accountability | ・Maintain a transparent and objective compensation system and compensation-determining process |

 <Compensation level and compensation structure>